-Control is a central element of women's empowerment - whether it is control over tangibles such as land, property, jewelry and other assets, or intangibles such as decisions made in the household or community or control over one's own body, sexuality and representation.
+Control is a central element of women's empowerment - whether it is control over tangibles such as land, property, jewelry and other assets, or intangibles, such as decisions made in the household or community or control over one's own body, sexuality and representation.
 In the information society, control becomes an important gender dimension, through women's ability to grasp, use and manipulate new technologies in ways that further their own cause.
 Women's control over technology can strengthen their identity, stimulate individual and collective action and bring about new and positive statuses and roles in the community.
-It is also an essential skill if feminists and women's movements want to influence the content generated and shared through ICTs so that such content does not reinforce violence against women and negative stereotypes in ways that the mass media have done so far.
+It is also an essential skill if feminists and women's movements want to influence the content generated and shared through ICTs so that such content does not reinforce violence against women and negative stereotypes in ways that the mass media has done so far.
 The examples highlighted below represent the direct use of technology by women in contexts where control over the production and use of the technology is 'normally' considered a male domain.

 While most rural women may have seen a mobile phone, be familiar with the broad purpose of a mobile phone, and may even live in a household where a (male) family member owns a mobile phone, very few have themselves used it for communication and information seeking purposes.
-In Bangladesh, D.Net's Pallitathya Help Line project attempts to change this situation in two ways: at one end, by equiping and empowering young girls as 'mobile ladies' so that they can travel from household to household in villages and meet the information needs of women (and men) in these households on a wide range of issues, such as agriculture, livelihoods, health, legislation, etc.; and on the other end, by creating a Help Desk where female and male youth are trained to navigate a huge database on these various issues, stored in ICT-based systems, and respond to questions around rural livelihoods issues in a prompt and meaningful manner (Raihan et al. 2005).
+In Bangladesh, D.Net's Pallitathya Help Line project attempts to change this situation in two ways - at one end, equip and empower young girls as 'mobile ladies' so that they can travel from household to household in villages and meet the information needs of women (and men) in the household on a wide range of issues such as agriculture, livelihoods, health, legislation, etc, and on the other end, create a Help Desk where female and male youth are trained to navigate a huge database on these various issues, stored in ICT-based systems, and they respond to questions around rural livelihoods issues in a prompt and meaningful manner.

-The gender component in the project is very strong, in terms of recognising the empowerment potential of a young girl acting as the mobile operator in a context where rural women rarely travel outside their homes, tend not to seek information from external sources (particularly from males), and have very low usage of ICTs such as mobile phones due to affordability as well as cultural reasons.
-This is reflected in the impact of the project: around 50 percent of the callers in the four target villages are women, and the largest group of callers are housewives, who constitute almost 36 percent of all callers and are, according to D.Net, the 'most information-poor' (Raihan et al. 2005, 24).
-Furthermore, almost half of the questions raised are on health care issues, and the majority of these questions are raised by women.
-In fact, 14.2 percent of the female callers inquire about gynaecological issues according to a D.Net study of the project, which D.Net finds significant in a cultural context where women are reluctant to discuss issues related to their health and bodies with rural physicians who are mostly males (Raihan et al. 2005, 27-28).
-The mobile phone based solution also gives rural women some degree of anonymity in discussing issues personal to them.
+The gender component in the project is very strong, in terms of recognizing the empowerment potential of a young girl acting as the mobile operator in a context where rural women rarely travel outside their homes, tend not to seek information from external sources, particularly from males, and have very low usage of ICTs such as mobile phones due to affordability as well as cultural reasons.
+This is reflected in the impact of the project, where around 50 percent of the callers in the four target villages are women, and that the largest group of callers is housewives, who constitute almost 36 percent of all callers, and who, according to D.Net are the "most information-poor."
+Furthermore, almost half of the questions raised were on health care issues, and majority of these questions were raised by women.
+In fact, 14.2 percent of the female callers inquired about gynecological issues, according to a D.Net study of the project, which they find significant in a cultural context where women are reluctant to discuss issues related to their health and bodies with rural physicians, who are mostly males.
+The mobile phone based solution also gave rural women some degree of anonymity in discussing issues personal to them.